-Nevertheless, since this article was originally written, times have moved on, and for a while at least, for many organisations, RSS was essentially overshadowed by more popular social media options like Facebook, Twitter, LinkedIn, etc.
+Nevertheless, since this article was originally written, times have moved on, and for a while at least, for many organizations, RSS was essentially overshadowed by more popular social media options like Facebook, Twitter, LinkedIn, etc.

 However, with growing Blockchain use and distributed computer networks growing in popularity, who knows, we may find that RSS-type news feeds curated by artificial intelligence tools become popular again in the years ahead.